ComputationalCrew/2023-Powdery-Mildew-Fungicide-Programs-Project/README.md

 ### Clean Data_Random Forest_V1.csv

-Year: Classification variable for year of observation, 2014 to 2017
+Year: Classification variable for year of observation, 2014 to 2017.

 Field_ID: A unique identifier for each hop yard within each year.

 Quadrant: A classification variable denoting which quadrant in the landscape each hop yard (Field_ID) was located within relative to the centroid of all yards.
-Values are SE, SW, NE, NW based
+Values are SE, SW, NE, NW based.

-Mildew_Apr: Incidence of plants with powdery mildew in April
+Mildew_Apr: Incidence of plants with powdery mildew in April.

-Mildew_May: Incidence of plants with powdery mildew in May
+Mildew_May: Incidence of plants with powdery mildew in May.

-Mildew_Jun: Incidence of plants with powdery mildew in June
+Mildew_Jun: Incidence of plants with powdery mildew in June.

-Mildew_Jul: Incidence of plants with powdery mildew in July
+Mildew_Jul: Incidence of plants with powdery mildew in July.

-Mildew_Apr_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Apr variable
+Mildew_Apr_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Apr variable.

-Mildew_May_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_May variable
+Mildew_May_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_May variable.

-Mildew_Jun_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Jun variable
+Mildew_Jun_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Jun variable.

-Mildew_Jul_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Jul variable
+Mildew_Jul_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Jul variable.

-Mildew_Incidence: Seasonal mean incidence of plants with powdery mildew
+Mildew_Incidence: Seasonal mean incidence of plants with powdery mildew.

-Mildew_Incidence_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Incidence variable
+Mildew_Incidence_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Incidence variable.

 Susceptibility_to_R6_Strains: Each cultivar an ordinal score for its susceptibility to pathogenic races of P. macularis: Vb,V3,V4,V5,V6.